Yelp/paasta/docs/source/isolation.rst

 --------------------------------

-To first understand how these resources are used, one must understand how a pod is run on a Kubernetes cluster.
+To first understand how these resources are used, one must understand how a Pod is run on a Kubernetes cluster.

 Kubernetes has two types of nodes: Master and worker nodes.
-The master node is is responsible for managing the cluster.
-This includes scheduling applications (i.e. paasta services), maintaining applications' desired states, scaling applications and rolling out new updates.
+The master nodes are responsible for managing the cluster.

 The master node contains the following components: